Admission and Recruitment FAQs During COVID-19 Period (For May 2020 Intake)

 8. When should I submit the declaration form, health examination report and other documents as required for registration?

 You can submit the required documents/forms when you are allowed to physically return to the campus after the COVID-19 situation has improved and as per MOHE instructions.

 9. What if I decide to defer my admission to the next intake if the COVID-19 situation (in Malaysia or my home country) is not improving?

 You are allowed to defer from May 2020 intake to October 2020 intake without a need to re-apply during this Covid-19 period.
 Please send your request to the Division of Admission and Credit Evaluation at email@example.com.

 10. Can I still submit my application to UTAR if my final exams (e.g. Cambridge IGCSE, Cambridge O Level/A Level, IB, etc) have been cancelled?

 We will consider your application and provide you a conditional offer of admission if you are able to submit your latest school exam results at this moment, subject to fulfilling programme entry requirements.
 Please be reminded that you are still required to submit your official result to receive the formal offer of admission.

-11. Can I apply if I have not received my diploma certificate during to MCO?
+11. Can I apply if I have not received my diploma certificate due to the current pandemic situation?

 You can apply as long as you have obtained the Senate letter from your College testifying that you have graduated.
 We will consider your application by giving a conditional offer subject to you obtaining the final certificate later after the intake.